Offline Sync Strategies & Background Workflows

 return acc;

-}, {} as Record<string, unknown>);
+{} as Record<string, unknown>

 }

-// Compress before transmission
+// Compress before transmission using the native CompressionStream API

 async function compressPayload(data: string): Promise<Uint8Array> {